Skip to main content

 • JSON syntax error in claude_desktop_config.json — validate it with python -m json.tool claude_desktop_config.json

-• npx not found on PATH — install Node.js via nvm or Homebrew
+• npx not on PATH — install Node via nvm or homebrew

-• Network blocked — confirm connectivity with curl https://mcp.magicpost.in/.well-known/oauth-protected-resource
+• Network blocked — confirm you can curl https://mcp.magicpost.in/.well-known/oauth-protected-resource

-Your API key is invalid or has been revoked.
-Generate a new one from Settings → API & MCP and replace the token in the config file.
+The PAT is invalid or revoked.
+Generate a new one from Settings → API & MCP and replace it in the config.

-The MCP bridge may have crashed silently.
+The MCP bridge might have crashed silently.
 Restart Claude Desktop.
 If the issue persists, run the bridge manually to see its output:

 Privacy

-mcp-remote runs on your machine and forwards requests directly to mcp.magicpost.in.
-Your token never passes through a third party.
+mcp-remote runs on your machine and forwards calls to mcp.magicpost.in.
+Your token never leaves your machine via a third party.
 The MagicPost MCP server validates it and acts on your behalf.